eugenelet/eugenelet.github.io/_pages/readings.md

 - Denil, M., Shakibi, B., Dinh, L. and De Freitas, N., 2013.
 Predicting parameters in deep learning.
 In Advances in neural information processing systems (pp. 2148-2156).[notes](https://paper.dropbox.com/doc/Predicting-Parameters-in-Deep-Learning--AUzeNklbkL7_A_17Py1DwH75AQ-pWnptEoyDoDa2cjulgxFg)
 - Denton, E.L., Zaremba, W., Bruna, J., LeCun, Y. and Fergus, R., 2014.
 Exploiting linear structure within convolutional networks for efficient evaluation.
 In Advances in neural information processing systems (pp. 1269-1277). [notes](https://paper.dropbox.com/doc/Exploiting-Linear-Structure-Within-Convolutional-Networks-for-Efficient-Evaluation-qkKUPu3amNWBu8aXNw6a3)

+## Papers: AutoML
+### In Progress

+### To Do

+### Completed

+## Papers: Object Detection
+### In Progress
+- Redmon, J., Divvala, S., Girshick, R. and Farhadi, A., 2016.
+You only look once: Unified, real-time object detection.
+In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 779-788).
+- Redmon, J. and Farhadi, A., 2017.
+YOLO9000: better, faster, stronger. arXiv preprint.
+-Redmon, J. and Farhadi, A., 2018.
+Yolov3: An incremental improvement. arXiv preprint arXiv:1804.02767.

+### To Do

+### Completed

 ## Books